-Mental picture of others can be seen using fMRI, new study findsMarch 5th, 2013 in Neuroscience
+Mental picture of others can be seen using fMRI, new study findsMarch 5, 2013 in Medicine & Health / Neuroscience

 It is possible to tell who a person is thinking about by analyzing images of his or her brain.
 Our mental models of people produce unique patterns of brain activation, which can be detected using advanced imaging techniques according to a study by Cornell University neuroscientist Nathan Spreng and his colleagues.